lmagyar/homeassistant-addon-tailscale-funnel/tailscale/DOCS.md

 > to get access to the Funnel feature.
 >
 > This fork:
->   - Enables Tailscale's Proxy, Funnel and SSH features
+>   - Enables Tailscale's Proxy and Funnel features

 ![Warning][warning_stripe]